EtaSveta/password-generator/README.md

 # Password Generator

 ## Purpose
-Randomly generate a password that meets certain criteria User can pick a password length between 8 and 128 characters.
+Randomly generate a password that meets certain criteria.
+User can pick a password length between 8 and 128 characters.
 User can choose whether to include upper and lower case letters, numbers ans symbols.